 And then there are the times when you need to pay attention to certain types of activity on your site.
 For example, you may be having a special on 40-inch HDTVs, so you want to keep track of customers who are visiting the pages for 40-inch models.
-You can set up a Category in Genesys Administrator that allows you to tag the PageEntered events for these pages so you can track them.
+You can set up a Category using the Web Engagement Management interface that allows you to tag the PageEntered events for these pages so you can track them.